DigiBP/25DIGIBP1/README.md

 ![Event Sub Process: Termination](Readme%20-%20Appendix/Pictures/DataFlow_Termination.png)

-The same screen allows to record measures taken and grant final approval, which updates the status to **`complete`**.
+The detailed view also allows to record measures taken and grant final approval, which updates the status to **`complete`**.